BaerLKR/BaerLKR/README.md

 Hello 🍪

 my main interests are
-- Linux 🐧
+- Linux 🐧 (I use NixOS btw)
 - Privacy
 - encryption 🔑
 - programming:
-  - trying to learn rust 🦀
+  - trying to learn rust 🦀 and Nix ❄️
   - little bit of bash and JS 🐚
   - I enjoy writing CSS